GenericMappingTools/gmt/doc_classic/rst/source/supplements/potential/earthtide.rst

 .. _-S:

 **-S**
-    Output position of Sun and Moon in geographical coordinates plus disatnce in meters.
+    Output position of Sun and Moon in geographical coordinates plus distance in meters.
 Output is a Mx7 matrix where M is the number of times (set by -T) and coluns are time, sun_lon, sun_lat, sun_dist moon_lon, moon_lat, moon_dist